 Okay.
 I can admit it.
 I have issue with Lady GaGa.
 I finally finally sorted it out.
 I had this ephiany last night while watching Katy Perry on American Idol.
 Do not misunderstand me.....
 I like GaGa.
-A lot.
-Her music is totally hot and fun.
+At least some of her music is totally hot and fun.
 "Bad Romance" is a finely crafted pop song right up there with the best.
 I never, ever get tired of hearing it--the louder, the better.

 Being a lifelong fan of shock rockers and performance artists starting with the glory that was 1070's --Cher, Alice Cooper (in his heyday with Eva Marie Snake), Bette Midler (have you heard her Sophie Tucker jokes and seen her spectacles?), and Elton John in his platforms and feathers-- as an adolescent (I was an odd kid and probably grew into an odd adult), falling head over heels for Bowie Bowie Bowie, then Lou Reed.......Iggy Pop...Patti Smith..... .the Sex Pistols... then Madonna...
 Marilyn Manson.....Green Day with Billie Joe literally showing his ass...... and never forget Laurie Anderson......
 GaGa should be right up my alley.